jeremywood-ai/portfolio/README.md

 Originally, my portfolio was based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](http://liabogoev.com) and under the MIT license).
 Style re-writes and features added.

-## Portfolio

-This is a portfolio to showcase various methods and ideas in machine learning.
-They can be found [here](/projects/) More discussion found on my [blog](https://jeremywood.ai).

-Originally, my portfolio was based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](http://liabogoev.com) and under the MIT license).
-Style re-writes and features added.

 ### Getting Started

 The first area icon hosts data preprocssing templates that will set up the rest of the more complex models found in [Portfolio 1](/_projects/1-Project.md).